-We are a Living Wage employer, and are one of the first four companies in the UK accrediting as a Living Hours employer.
+We are a Living Wage employer, and were one of the first two companies in the UK accredited as a Living Hours employer.

 In the UK, one in six workers – over five million people – are in low pay and insecure work, two million of whom are parents.
 They can often face cancelled shifts, have inconsistent hours each week or be on short-term contracts, making it difficult to plan ahead or meet costs.